JuniorBrice/PARAMETERIZED-ASYNC-FIFO/README.md

 ### Fifo Memory

-Memory module (dual port memory) controlled by the read and write pointer control blocks, and is responsible for outputing data_out.
+Memory module (dual port circular memory) controlled by the read and write pointer control blocks, and is responsible for outputing data_out.
 The width and depth of this module can be customized in the top level module.

 ### Read and Write Pointer Controls

 Responsible for keeping track of where the read and write pointers are, and transferring that information to Fifo Memory in binary format.
 These two blocks also communicate with one another, and are constantly being updated with the other's current position.
-This is done by transmitting their current pointer locations to one another in gray code (as to avoid glitches), and synchronizing the information to their current clock domain.
-The location information is used by each to determine important varaibles like fifo_count (how many items are in the fifo), wrap_around (the fifo wrap around bit), h_full, full, and the empty flag.
-Each fifo is also equipped with its own gray to binary convertor.
+This is done by transmitting their current pointer locations to one another in gray code (as to avoid glitches), and synchronizing that information to their current clock domain.
+The location information is used by each block to determine important varaibles like fifo_count (how many items are in the fifo), wrap_around (the fifo wrap around bit), h_full, full, and the empty flag.
+Each pointer control block is also equipped with its own gray to binary convertor.

 ### Synchronizers